Deep dive: stats + scales + guides

 Error in `scale_x_continuous()`:

 !
-Discrete values supplied to continuous scale.
+Discrete value supplied to a continuous scale.

 Transformations